What is the contraceptive implant?

 Who can use the implant?

-This method suits most people with a uterus, no matter what age up to menopause, who don’t mind having an implant under their skin.
+This method suits most people no matter what age up to menopause, who don’t mind having an implant under their skin.
 It’s safe for heavy smokers and people with diabetes, high blood pressure and high cholesterol.

 People who are pregnant, people with breast cancer, people with unexplained vaginal bleeding, people with severe liver disease or using medication that affects the liver, should not use the implant.